 In order to genuinely consider counter-examples, you must show respect to other people, even those who believe differently from you.***

-We often think we share no common ground with people who are different from us, and we have a tendency to automatically turn these folks into adversaries, which makes critical thinking and discussion really difficult.
+Unfortunately, our natural tendency is to only like and trust people like us.
+We often think we share no common ground with people who are different from us.
+As such, we have a tendency to automatically turn these folks into adversaries, which makes critical thinking and discussion really difficult.

 Exposing ourselves to new ideas often helps us develop respect and empathy for people who are different from us.
 This helps us consider our own views carefully and leads to deeper critical thinking.
-It also often leads us to make friends with more and new people in life, which improves our thinking and quality of life overall.
+It also often leads us to make friends with more and new people in life, which improves our quality of life overall.

 Five: Make truth your goal, which helps you to respect the process of inquiry.

-Unfortunately, many of us tend to equate the truth with “The things I believe” and we search for “truth” with “People who think like me”.
+Unfortunately, many of us tend to equate the truth with “The things I believe”.
+And we search for “truth” with “People who think like me”.
 But the truth is actually much bigger than any one person’s or one group’s view of the world.

 Let’s Start with Us